-It’s something I wish would go away.
+And I wish would go away.

-My three-year old son was playing on a playground when obscenities were shouted at him by a four-year old.
+My three-year-old son was playing on a playground when obscenities were shouted at him by a four-year-old.
 Four.
 By the age of four, this child said words he should not even know.
 It makes me mad.